vchiluk03/Professional-projects/microarchitecture-simulations/OOO-sim/README.md

 - Unlimited Writeback bandwidth.
 - All functional units are pipelined and operate concurrently.
 - Single clocked simulation loop: fetch → retire each cycle.
-- These assumptions isolate core out-of-order behavior to study scheduling, dependency resolution, and ILP limits.
+These assumptions isolate the core out-of-order behavior to study scheduling, dependency resolution, and ILP limits.

 ## Tools and Environment
 - Language: C++ (C++11)